vanillatyy1/23_Stock_price_prediction/README.md

 -   Dynamic and interactive platform for data exploration

 ## Conclusion:
--   Gradient Boosting Regression Model is optimal for stock price forecasting due to lowest MSE.
+-   Gradient Boosting Regression Model is optimal for stock price forecasting due to lowest MSE
--   Flask integration, HTML/CSS interface, and Tableau storyboarding enhance usability and presentation.
+-   Flask integration, HTML/CSS interface, and Tableau storyboarding enhance usability and presentation
 -   Models using the Prophet Library offer comprehensive insights but are less suited for short-term forecasts

 ## Future Scope: